Rogerlaulau/web-service-for-data-visualization/README.md

 ![mymap2](/image/mymap2.png)

-Yead!!
+Yeah!!
 You are successful to create a simple web app that visualise a list of coordinates in a map.

 If you want to stop your service, just press Control + C to quit.